anijackich/eljur_api/README.md

+Eljur_API
+===
-# Python module for interact with the electronic diary eljur.ru
+Python module for interact with the electronic diary eljur.ru